dougbreaux/dougbreaux.github.io/_posts/2021-01-12-cors-and-websphere.md

 [Multiple](https://stackoverflow.com/a/29954326/796761) [references](https://stackoverflow.com/a/43881141/796761) pointed out this behavior, with a pointer to some [official Mozilla Developer Network (MDN) description](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS#simple_requests).

-This behavior was occuring for us in all the modern browsers we'd tried, so it wasn't just a quirk.
+This behavior was occurring for us in all the modern browsers we'd tried, so it wasn't just a quirk.
 Watching the network requests in the Firefox developer tools, we'd see the `OPTIONS` request sent and fail.
 (Chrome and Chromium Edge did not explicitly show the `OPTIONS` request, BTW, only the failed subsequent/overall request.
 And I want to say it was appearing as a `GET` instead of `POST` too, but I can't remember for certain.)

 ## HTTP `OPTIONS`